sphinx-doc/sphinx/Doc-26/library/imageop.rst

 .. data:: backward_compatible

    If set to 0, the functions in this module use a non-backward compatible way of representing multi-byte pixels on little-endian systems.
 The SGI for which this module was originally written is a big-endian system, so setting this variable will have no effect.
 However, the code wasn't originally intended to run on anything else, so it made assumptions about byte order which are not universal.
-   Setting this variable to 0 will cause the byte order to be reversed on little- endian systems, so that it then is the same as on big-endian systems.
+Setting this variable to 0 will cause the byte order to be reversed on little-endian systems, so that it then is the same as on big-endian systems.